yo8192/octo2influx/README.md

 system audit logs, etc): you can define in an access-restricted configuration file instead.

-The settings can also be set in the config file config.yaml (in /etc/octo2influx, ~/.config/octo2influx, or the directory defined by the env var octo2influxDIR), or via environment variable of the form octo2influx_COMMAND_LINE_ARG.
+The settings can also be set in a config file (./config.yaml, /etc/octo2influx/config.yaml, ~/.config/octo2influx/config.yaml, or $OCTO2INFLUXDIR/config.yaml in a directory of your choice by defining the env var OCTO2INFLUXDIR).
+Or via environment variable of the form OCTO2INFLUX_COMMAND_LINE_ARG.
 The priority from highest to lowest is: environment, command line, config file.
 ```